Home / Blog / Structured Data for SEO: The Complete Guide (With Tools)

 6. Validate before shipping: Run the Rich Results Test to check feature eligibility and the Schema Markup Validator to catch syntax/coverage issues.
 Fix blocking errors first.

-7. Publish and monitor: Ship the change, request indexing if needed, then track Search Console rich result reports and Enhancement issues.
+7. Publish and monitor: Ship the change, then use Search Console's URL Inspection tool to request indexing.
+Track rich result reports and Enhancement issues over time.
 Keep values updated as content changes.

 8. Standardize and scale: Document your fields and template logic so future pages inherit valid, consistent markup automatically.